dyozie/pivotal-hd-docs/content/getting-started/hawq/pxf-external-tables.md

 ---
-title: HAWQ -- GPXF External Tables - HDFS
+title: HAWQ -- PXF External Tables - HDFS
 ---

 Overview
 --------

-In this exercise we will create GPXF External tables.
+In this exercise we will create PXF External tables.
 We will use `HdfsDataFragmenter` while specifying the `LOCATION` in the HAWQ create statement.

 ##Pre-Requsities ##

 Please make sure the `.tsv.gz` files from Retail Data set have been loaded into HDFS.
 Please refer to [Loading Data into HDFS](/getting-started/dataset.html) section in the document for Data Set.

-##Create External GPXF tables using HdfsDataFragmenter
+##Create External pxf tables using HdfsDataFragmenter

 Execute the following `create table` commands to create the tables in HAWQ.
-You can also execute the script [create_gpxf_tables.sql]( https://github.com/PivotalHD/pivotal-samples/tree/master/hawq/gpxf_tables/create_gpxf_tables.sql)
+You can also execute the script [create_pxf_tables.sql]( https://github.com/PivotalHD/pivotal-samples/tree/master/hawq/pxf_tables/create_pxf_tables.sql)

 1. Create <code>retail_demo</code> Schema if it is not already created